-- Obey the directions of the driver. - All school rules apply. - Stay in your seat until the bus has reached your stop. - Keep the aisles clear. - Use a quiet voice when talking. - When directed to be silent, do so immediately. - Keep all body parts inside the bus at all times. - Keep the bus undamaged, neat, and clean. - Only safe items may be transported on the bus. - Personal items must fit safely in the seat with the student.
+- Obey the driver. - All school rules apply. - Stay in your seat until the bus has reached your stop. - Keep the aisles clear. - Use a guiet voice when talking. - When directed to be silent, do so immediately. - Keep all body parts inside the bus at all times. - Keep the bus undamaged, neat, and clean. - Only safe items may be transported on the bus. - Personal items must fit safely in the seat with the student.